 The most important factors when considering the loudness of the chime are the type of material, length, and thickness.
 If you go to the hardware store, you will find metal tubes, rods, and pipes.

-To make the sound louder, a short and narrow tube creates the highest pitch.
-Make sure it is uniform on all sides so that you get a balanced sound all the time.
+A short and narrow tube creates the highest pitch to make the sound louder.
+Make sure it is uniform on all sides to get a balanced sound all the time.

 Besides, pick the aluminum metal to get the loudest sounds.
 If it is not available, you can select the steel one since both generate sharper tones.
 Before you purchase, test the sound as well.

-Suspension lines come in various forms such as chain, nylon, etc. This basically joins the base so the chimes can swing smoothly.
-Nylon is considered as the strongest when it comes to holding the weight of the chime.
-It also comes in handy when you have to connect the chime with the striker.
+Suspension lines come in various forms, such as chain, nylon, etc. This joins the base so the chimes can swing smoothly.
+Nylon is considered the strongest when it comes to holding the weight of the chime.
+It also comes in handy when connecting the chime with the striker.

-If you are planning to hang it on a tree, use a metal ring to tie the lines and make the chimes hang and produce sound effortlessly.
+If you plan to hang it on a tree, use a metal ring to tie the lines and make the chimes hang and produce sound effortlessly.

-About the striker, its purpose is to fit between the chimes so that the metals can hit each other and create vibrations to cause louder sound.
+The striker’s purpose is to fit between the chimes so that the metals can hit each other and create vibrations to cause a louder sound.
 Redwood or hockey pucks can be a smart option in this case.
 So, choose the striker types that fit your requirements.

-Normally, this platform is made out of metal, plastic or wood.
+Normally, this platform is made of metal, plastic, or wood.
 Hence, go for the one that can hold a maximum number of chimes.

 Finally, choose a proper sail.
 It is a portion that hangs from the striker and stays in a lower position than the chimes.
-This allows it to force the striker so it moves straight towards the chimes.
+This allows it to force the striker to move straight towards the chimes.

 Step 3: Fasten the Suspension Platform

-On the platform, choose a couple of points (around five to eight) to suspend your chimes.
+Choose a couple of points (around five to eight) to suspend your chimes on the platform.
 Mark the spots with a marker.
 This targeted area will be drilled later.
 Be very careful about the distance between the chimes as it is recommended that space should be equal.
 Also, make a hole so that the striker can hang correctly.

 Accordingly, look at the base and mark other areas according to the installation process.
 Start drilling slowly into the platforms’ center and make the holes tiny because you have to insert the threads into the chimes.
 Use the same technique for the strikers’ center and a single corner of the sail.

 Next, decide how long you would prefer the chimes to hang.
-So, cut a moderate length of thread, take the striker and thread the sail with it.
+So, cut a moderate thread length, take the striker and thread the sail with it.

 Step 4: Cut the Chimes and Organize Everything

-As mentioned in step 1, the short and narrow tube creates high pitched sounds.
-So, determine the size of the metal that you are going to cut.
+As mentioned in step 1, the short and narrow tube creates high-pitched sounds.
+So, determine the size of the metal you will cut.

 Take a fresh towel and wrap the tube.
 Keep the edges exposed and start sanding all the rough areas.
 Use a sander or file for this purpose.

 Hold the tubes in a specific place and drill holes into them.
-This will make it easy for you to run the thread through the tubes.
+This will make it easy to run the thread through the tubes.

 Likewise, measure your desired length of the suspension lines.
 It is highly recommended that you keep the chimes closer to the suspension so that it doesn’t hang unevenly.

-Now, put all the chimes in a specific place and thread it one by one.
+Now, put all the chimes in a specific place and thread them.
 This might take some time because you have to be precise.
-Don’t hurry, rather take some time out from your schedule and then proceed with this task.
+Don’t hurry; rather, take some time out of your schedule and proceed with this task.

-Before you hang, check all the threads and the knot that you have given on the other end.
+Before you hang, check all the threads and the knot you have given on the other end.
 Congrats!
-You are done with the wind chimes and now, you can enjoy the loud sound.
+You are done with the wind chimes, and now, you can enjoy the loud sound.